netlabtoolkit/VarSpeedServo/README.md

 	sequencePlay(sequence, sequencePositions, loop, startPosition); // play sequence with number of positions, loop if true, start at position sequenceStop(); // stop sequence at current position

+The `sequencePlay()` methods must be called continuously to effect servo motion.

 Installation
 =============

-* Download the .zip file from the releases section of GitHub
+1. Download the .zip file from the releases section of GitHub
-* In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
+2. In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
-* This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries
+2. This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries
-* You can also unzip the file, and install it in the above libraries folder manually
+2. You can also unzip the file, and install it in the above libraries folder manually
-* See [arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries) for more info on libraries
+2. See [arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries) for more info on libraries